 You will need to pay an additional immigration healthcare surcharge for each dependent and demonstrate that sufficient money is available to support them during their time in the UK.
 You must also be studying for your PhD full-time.

-The UK recently updated its Tier 4 regulations to include part-time postgraduate students.
+The UK's student visas include part-time postgraduate students.
 However, students on these visas are not normally allowed to work during their degrees, or bring dependants with them to the UK.

 Your visa will be valid for the duration of your PhD, provided you continue to study at your sponsoring university.

 Once you have completed your doctorate, you can remain in the UK for up to four additional months.
-You will still be covered by the terms of your Tier 4 visa during this period, but may use the time to seek skilled work and potentially apply for another visa.
+You will still be covered by the terms of your student visa during this period, but may use the time to seek skilled work and potentially apply for another visa.

-Alternatively, you may apply for the UK's Doctorate Extension scheme (see below).
-However, you must do this before you finish your PhD.
+Alternatively, you may apply for the UK's Graduate Route scheme (see below).
+However, you must do this before your visa expires.

 We've done our best to ensure the information on this page is accurate and up-to-date, but we recommend you check your visa requirements carefully.
 The following resources may be useful to you: